 Right along the I-4 corridor, about 20 miles north of downtown Orlando, is the upscale Seminole County suburban city of Lake Mary.
-It's almost 10 square miles and has just under 16,000 residents as of 2016.
+It's almost 10 square miles and has just over 17,200 residents estimate as of 2019.
 However, like much of Central Florida, it's growing and developing fairly quickly, with a population increase of over 2,000 people in just five years.

 Lake Mary's Chamber of Commerce was founded in 1923 and is one of the oldest continuously operating Chambers in Florida.
 The area was mostly dedicated to the citrus industry, but starting in the 1970s, as Orlando-area development boomed around Walt Disney World, Lake Mary slowly began transforming into a bedroom community.
 The city was incorporated on August 7, 1973.

-This is a suburban area with emphasis on single-family detached housing and private yards.
-According to Zillow, the median home value in the city as of the end of 2018 is $286,500.
+This is a suburban area with an emphasis on single-family detached housing and private yards.
+According to Zillow, the median home value in the city as of January 2020 is $318,360.
 However, there are a considerable number of apartments, condominiums, and rental properties to accommodate the growing population of single young professionals living in the city.
 Additionally, Lake Mary has several active-adult and golf course communities serving its significant population of retirees.

 Business and Industry

-In recent years, paralleling the tech boom in Orlando, Lake Mary has become home to a number of tech industry companies.
+In recent years, paralleling the tech boom in Orlando, Lake Mary has become home to several tech industry companies.
 AAA, the Verizon Financial Center, Mitsubishi Motors, Scholastic Book Fairs, and several Orlando television stations are other significant area employers.

 Lake Mary and Seminole County as a whole are both known for their many excellent public schools.
 While not all schools are located within Lake Mary's borders, students living in the city are served by eight elementary schools, five middle schools, two high schools, and the private pre-K through 12 Lake Mary Preparatory School.